 Purple Belt Keri

 The word ‘Aruki’ means walking, so Aruki Geri refers to kicks that are initiated by a walking motion.
-Walking kicks involve moving forward or back immediately prior to delivering the ...Read More
+Walking kicks involve moving forward or back immediately before delivering the kick ...Read More

 A habit that begins to form with students as they approach the mid-belt rankings is that they assume once they have taken a training partner to the ground that their ...Read More

-Tsugi Ashi Geri refers to kicks that incorporate a shuffling movement as part of the kick delivery strategy.
+Tsugi Ashi Keri refers to kicks that incorporate a shuffling movement as part of the kick delivery strategy.
 Shuffle kicks typically involve a rapid movement toward or away from your ...Read More